-As an in-house function we can also handle the sensitivities of data, subject and dissemination in a more straightforward way too, which can sometimes be an issue for policing given the nature of the business.
-In this way, we can complement the policing strategic intelligence function when there is limited internal capacity without having to take the work outside.
+As an in-house function with security clearance we can also handle the sensitivities of data, subject and dissemination in a more straightforward way too, which can sometimes be an issue for policing given the nature of the business.
+In this way, as a ‘trusted trader’, we can complement the policing strategic intelligence function when there is limited internal capacity, without having to take the work outside.

 The principal researcher is Dr John Coxhead, Professor of Policing Innovation and Learning at Loughborough University.

 As a qualitative ethnographer, John has been principal researcher on projects for the Home Office and National Co-ordinator’s Office for Serious Crime and has had his research endorsed and used by the Department of Trade and Industry, Race Equality Commission, Skills for Justice, British Security Industry Association and the Organisation for Security and Co-operation in Europe.

 As well as writing for 50,000 readers monthly as the Research Inspector, under the multi-million pound investment of the Police Knowledge Fund, John developed the research Impact Capacity Rating tool to drive impact for policing research, which was adopted nationally by the College of Policing.
 One of John’s key specialisms is design, delivery and evaluation for policing learning transference – getting theory to practice – which was the topic of his doctorate (supervised by Professor Marie Parker-Jenkins and examined by Professor Jerry Wellington of the University of Sheffield) and for which he has since won national awards.